mtsnys/theory_and_practice/_posts/2024-07-05-bastone_barrettara.md

 dramaturgy.
 This essay demonstrates how Mozart uses varied phrase structures, hypermetric deferment, and text-setting as dramaturgic tools in the portrayal of Osmin's discomposure across his three solo numbers."
-footnote_1: "I am grateful to Mark Anson-Cartwright, Loretta Terrigno, and Allan W. Atlas for comments and insights that strengthened every draft of this article.
-Important studies among these include Melamed (2010) on the use of Osmin's low register in contrapuntal settings, Gruber (1994) on musical heterogeneity in \"Solche hergelauf'ne Laffen,\" and both Bauman (1987, 62--71) and Mahling (1973) on the dramaturgic use of the eighteenth-century *alla turca* style in Osmin's music.
+marginnote_1: "I am grateful to Mark Anson-Cartwright, Loretta Terrigno, and Allan W. Atlas for comments and insights that strengthened every draft of this article."
+footnote_1: "Important studies among these include Melamed (2010) on the use of Osmin's low register in contrapuntal settings, Gruber (1994) on musical heterogeneity in \"Solche hergelauf'ne Laffen,\" and both Bauman (1987, 62--71) and Mahling (1973) on the dramaturgic use of the eighteenth-century *alla turca* style in Osmin's music.
 For more general considerations of Osmin's character, see Abert ([1919--1921] 2007, 658--85), Betzwieser (1991), and Fábián (1989).
 For a concise and eloquent account of the syntactical musical challenge that Osmin's rage presented Mozart, see Kivy (1999, 59--61). "
 footnote_2: "It should be noted that the distinctive low notes and broad leaps of Osmin's vocal lines, though often employed dramaturgically by Mozart, were included in no small part to exploit the particular abilities of Ludwig Fischer (1745--1825), the star bass-baritone who premiered the role.
 Fischer was known for his exceptionally wide range as well as for the fluidity with which he traversed it.
 For more on his life, voice, and Viennese popularity, see Fischer (2016) and Bauman (1987). "
 footnote_3: "For broader reflections on the relationship between rhythm and meter, see Rothstein (1989; 2008; 2011) and Hasty (1997); on this relationship in Mozart's music, see Mirka (2009) and Klorman (2016). "
 footnote_4: "In a quadruple hypermeasure, for instance, the first measure is strong, the second weak, the third slightly less strong than the first, and the fourth weakest of all.
 The term \"hypermeasure\" originates in Cone (1968). "